vlki/react-native-asyncstorage-setitem-memory-problem-demo/README.md

-Sample project demonstrating the memory leak in React Native's `AsyncStorage` when passing large string to `setItem`.
+Sample project demonstrating the memory leak in React Native's `AsyncStorage` when passing large string to `setItem` and running at iPad Mini 2 (ME800SL/A) with iOS 11.0.3.

 ```js
 // App.js